 Foundation Directory Online – This research tool helps nonprofits find the grantmakers most likely to fund their projects, how much to request, and what to highlight in a grant proposal.
-This resource can only be accessed at Main Library.
+This resource can only be accessed at the Main Library.
 Call 504-596-2560 to make an appointment.

 Foundation Grants to Individuals – This research tool is designed to find foundations that provide financial support for individual grant seekers.
-This resource can only be accessed at Main Library.
+This resource can only be accessed at the Main Library.
 Call 504-596-2560 to make an appointment.

-Grants.gov – This E-Government initiative provides a centralized location for grant seekers to find and apply for federal funding opportunities.
+Grants.gov – This e-government initiative provides a centralized location for grant seekers to find and apply for federal funding opportunities.